 A sophisticated communications system identifies shipping vessels and reminds them of the no-anchor zone in the Straits.
 Hi-res cameras will monitor ship traffic around the clock, acting as an early-warning network.
 And, during the open-water season, two support vessels now patrol the Straits 24/7, using infrared technology to confirm all large ship anchors are stowed.

-Enbridge has been working for two years with Michigan Technological University’s Great Lakes Research Center to test and enhance an Autonomous Underwater Vehicle (AUV) that maps the bottom of the Straits near the Line 5 crossing using sonar imaging.
-With inspections every two years, the data collected by the AUV is used to verify information collected by our inline inspection tools, and identify and remedy any potential issues.
+Enbridge has also worked with Michigan Technological University’s Great Lakes Research Center to test and enhance an Autonomous Underwater Vehicle (AUV) that maps the bottom of the Straits near the Line 5 crossing using sonar imaging.
+The data collected by the AUV is used to verify information collected by our inline inspection tools, and identify and remedy any potential issues.

 Keeping a watchful eye with human and automated resources.